AstraZeneca grabs Roche pharma head as new CEO

-AstraZeneca Plc (AZN.L) has poached Pascal Soriot from rival Roche Holding AG ROG.VX to be its new chief executive, hoping his experience with biotech drugs and deal making can revive a company battered by clinical trial failures and patent expiries.
+AstraZeneca Plc (AZN.L) has poached Pascal Soriot from rival Roche Holding AG ROG.VX to be its new chief executive, hoping his track record in drug innovation and dealmaking can revive a company battered by clinical trial failures and patent expiries.

-Soriot, a 53-year-old French national, has been chief operating officer since 2010 of Roche's pharmaceuticals division - a business with a turnover of $34 billion (21 billion pounds), making it the same size as AstraZeneca.
+Soriot, a 53-year-old French national, has been chief operating officer since 2010 of Roche's pharmaceuticals division - a business with a turnover $34 billion, making it the same size as AstraZeneca.

 He will take up his new job on October 1, AstraZeneca said on Tuesday.

-The appointment is a blow to Simon Lowth, the British-based company's chief financial officer and its interim CEO, who was also considered a candidate to take on the post permanently.
+The British-based company's chief financial officer, Simon Lowth, has acted as interim CEO since Brennan's exit and will continue to do so until Soriot arrives.

-AstraZeneca said Lowth would resume his duties as finance chief and continue to serve as an executive director, although there is likely to be speculation over how long he will remain.
+After that, AstraZeneca said Lowth would resume his duties as finance chief and continue to serve as an executive director, although there is likely to be speculation over how long he will remain, since he was also considered a candidate for CEO.

 Navid Malik, an analyst at Cenkos Securities, said Soriot's arrival was good news for AstraZeneca and could signal a step change towards greater involvement in fast-growing biotech medicine.

-Britain's second-biggest drug maker has suffered repeated drug development setbacks, stoking fears about its long-term prospects given loss of exclusivity on key medicines, which exposes the group to generic competition and declining sales.

-Roche, by contrast, has had a successful record of drug development and Soriot has been at the centre of that innovation as a former head of Genentech, where he oversaw the integration of the U.S. biotech unit after Roche acquired full control.
+Roche, by contrast, has had a successful record of drug development and Soriot has been at the centre of that innovation as a former head of its U.S. biotech unit Genentech, where he negotiated the sale of full control of the business to Roche.

-Vontobel analyst Andrew Weiss said Soriot - who worked for firms that later became part of Sanofi (SASY.PA) before joining Roche in 2006 - had strong expertise in consolidating and restructuring business, which would be valuable at AstraZeneca.
+Vontobel analyst Andrew Weiss said Soriot had strong expertise in consolidating and restructuring business, which would prove to be valuable skills at AstraZeneca.

-Shares in Swiss-based Roche slid 0.5 percent following news of his departure, while AstraZeneca was flat by 1020 GMT in a lower overall market for European drug stocks .SXDP.
+Shares in Swiss-based Roche fell 1 percent following news of his departure, while AstraZeneca was flat by 0800 GMT in a lower overall market for European drug stocks .SXDP.

 CHALLENGING JOB